MauroLuzzatto/lyrics-translator/README.md

 # Lyrics Translator

-The `Lyrics Translator` downloads lyrics from genius and uses hugging face to translate the English lyrics into the target language.
+The `Lyrics Translator` downloads lyrics from genius and uses hugging face to translate the English lyrics into a target language.

-To use the `Lyrics Translator` you will have to create an API KEy from `genius`: https://docs.genius.com/#/getting-started-h1
+To use the `Lyrics Translator` you will have to create an API Key from `genius` and add it to a `env` file:

+https://docs.genius.com/#/getting-started-h1